jjm3105/CS33-AVENGERS/README.md

    0x0000000000400776 <+13>:	mov    $0x0,%eax
 ...
 ```

+This is the same output as objdump, but we can use it to run on a specific function (which in this case is main) and it also calculates offsets for you.

 The arrow on the left tells you which instruction you are about to run.

 ## Printing the value of registers